aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-onenote-document-to-stream/_index.md

 import com.aspose.note.SaveFormat;
 ```

-## Step 1: Load the OneNote Document
+## Step 1: load the oneNote document

 Load the source OneNote file into an `Aspose.Note` `Document` object.
 Replace the placeholder path with the actual location of your `.one` file.